Author: Kat Macaulay

-If this were true, then other financial advisors wouldn’t have fans and followers online, let alone participate in engagement that leads to new business.
+If this were true, others in the field wouldn’t have fans and followers online, let alone participate in engagement that leads to new business.
 Have you taken a minute to do a bit of competitor research?

 According to a survey released in 2017, of those advisors surveyed 86% were using social media to acquire new business and “the average amount of assets gained that advisors attribute to social media is just under $5 million.”
 (Putnam)